taskiq_pg

 Result backend for TaskIQ based on Aiopg.

-Construct new result backend.
+Construct a new AiopgResultBackend.

 Parameters: